 ART.
 1075.
-Return of information as to interest on corporate bonds.- In the case of payments of interest, regardless of amount, upon bonds and similar obligations of domestic or resident foreign corporations, the original ownership certificates, when duly filed, shall constitute and be treated as returns of information.
+Return of information as to interest on corporate bonds.-In the case of payments of interest, regardless of amount, upon bonds and similar obligations of domestic or resident foreign corporations, the original ownership certificates, when duly filed, shall constitute and be treated as returns of information.
 If a bondholder files no ownership certificate in the case of payments of interest on registered bonds, the withholding agent shall make out such a certificate in each instance and file it with his monthly return.
 See sections 221 and 237 of the statute and articles 361-376.

 ART.
 1076.
-Return of information as to payments to nonresident aliens.-In the case of payments of annual or periodical income to nonresident alien individuals or to foreign corporations not engaged in trade or business within the United States and not having any office or place of business therein, the returns by withholding agents on forms 1098 (revised) and 1042 (revised) shall constitute and be treated as returns of information.
+Return of information as to payments to nonresident aliens.-In the case of payments of annual or periodical income to nonresident alien individuals, or to foreign corporations not engaged in trade or business within the United States and not having any office or place of business therein, the returns by withholding agents on forms 1098 (revised) and 1042 (revised) shall constitute and be treated as returns of information.
 See sections 221 and 237 of the statute and articles 361-376.

-Arr.
+ART.
 1077.
 Source of information as to foreign items.-The term "foreign item," as here used, means any dividend upon the stock of a nonresident foreign corporation or any item of interest upon the bonds of foreign countries or nonresident foreign corporations, whether or not such dividend or interest is paid in the United States or by check drawn on a domestic bank. (a) Wherever a foreign country or nonresident foreign corporation issuing bonds has appointed a paying agent in this country, charged with the duty of paying the interest upon such bonds, such paying agent shall be the source of information.
 If such foreign country or foreign corporation has no such agent, then the last bank or collecting agent in this country shall be the source of information. (b) In the case of dividends on the stock of a nonresident foreign corporation, however, the first bank or collecting agent accepting such item for collection shall be the source of information.

-ART.
+Arr.
 1078.
-Ownership certificates for foreign items.-(a) Where bonds of foreign countries, or bonds or stocks of nonresident foreign corporations, are owned by citizens or residents of the United States, individual or fiduciary, or by domestic or resident foreign corporations or partnerships, ownership certificate form 1001 A (revised) shall be executed by the actual owner or by his duly authorized agent when presenting the item for collection, whether such item is a dividend or an interest payment, except in the case of a foreign country or a foreign corporation having a fiscal agent in this country and issuing bonds which contain a tax-free covenant clause.
-In such a case the fiscal agent is required to withhold the normal tax upon the interest on such bonds and ownership certificate form 1000 (revised), modified to show the name and address of the fiscal agent, should be used, unless the owner (if so entitled) desires to claim exemption, in which case form 1001 A (revised) should be filed. (b) Where such foreign bonds or stocks are owned by nonresident alien individuals, corporations or partnership, ownership certificate form 1001 A (revised) shall be used on behalf of such owners by any responsible bank or banker, either foreign or domestic, having knowledge of such ownership.
+Ownership certificates for foreign items.-(a) When bonds of foreign countries, or bonds or stocks of nonresident foreign corporations, are owned by citizens or residents of the United States, individual or fiduciary, or by domestic or resident foreign corporations or partnerships, ownership certificate form 1001 A (revised) shall be executed by the actual owner or by his duly authorized agent when presenting the item for collection, whether such item is a dividend or an interest payment, except in the case of a foreign country or a foreign corporation having a fiscal agent or a paying agent in this country and issuing bonds which contain a tax-free covenant In such excepted case the fiscal agent or a paying agent is required to withhold a tax of 2 per cent from the interest on such bonds and ownership certificate form 1000 (revised), modified to show the name and address of the fiscal agent or the paying agent, should be used, unless the owner (if so entitled) desires to claim exemption, in which case form 1001 A (revised) should be filed.
+Where such foreign bonds or stocks are owned by nonresident alien individuals, corporations or partnerships, ownership certificate form

+1001 A (revised) shall be used on behalf of such owner by any responsible bank or banker, either foreign or domestic, having knowledge of such ownership.
 In such a case the bank or banker need not fill in the names of the owners.
+See article 361.